LeddaZ/text-to-commit-history/README.md

 # Text To Commit History
 > Write a text on your Github profile, with your commits history.

-"text_to_commit_history" is a tool I wrote to decorate your Github account's commit history calendar by (blatantly) abusing git's ability to accept commits _in the past_.
+"Text To Commit History" is a tool I wrote to decorate your Github account's commit history calendar by (blatantly) abusing git's ability to accept commits _in the past_.

 ## Example Result
 Converting "Hello" text to some commits will create something like this on Github profile: